Connect Your REST APIs

 If you need to have full control on the network request/response, you can implement your own adapter.

-state as parameter and return a result object as documented in the responseSerializer
+The object needs to implement a search method expecting the query state as parameter and return a result object as documented in the responseSerializer above.

 For example, a new adapter could be: